daniel-marius/Ethereum-TodoList-React/README.md

 ### `truffle migrate`

-Compiles and deploys the contracts on the network specified in the file truffle-config.js
+Compiles and deploys the smart contract(s) on the network specified in truffle-config.js.

 ### `truffle migrate --reset`

-If you want to recompile and redeploy the contracts.
+Recompile and redeploy the smart contract(s) on the network specified in truffle-config.js.

 ### `npm start`